 Despite not being expected to play again due to injury, Lars returned as an 89th-minute substitute - of course, replacing his twin - and marked his 256th and last top-flight game by taking the first penalty of his Bundesliga career, converting the consolation goal past Roman Bürki (who didn't attempt to spoil the moment).

-The twins retire with a combined 521 Bundesliga appearances, 123 in Bundesliga 2, 120 across European competitions, and 26 Germany caps.
-Lars finishes as the top scorer by some distance with 35 senior club and country goals compared to 11 from Sven.
+The twins had retired with a combined 521 Bundesliga appearances, 123 in Bundesliga 2, 120 across European competitions, and 26 Germany caps.
+Lars finished as the top scorer by some distance with 35 senior club and country goals compared to 11 from Sven.